 Dealing with a divorce or separation in Gaston County is a stressful process.
 A divorce is a major life change with long-lasting results and should be handled carefully to protect your family and assets.
 An experienced North Carolina family law attorney can help guide you through the difficult process and make sure your best interests are represented.

 This article will detail (1) ground for filing for divorce in Gaston County; (2) the process of divorce and separation; (3) Gaston County family court information; (4) mediation in separation or divorce; and (5) the benefits of a North Carolina divorce lawyer helping with this process.

 See our 7 Steps to a Successful Divorce for more information about divorce in North Carolina.

 Filing for Divorce in Gaston County

 When one or both spouses want to legally end a marriage, they have to file for divorce in court.
 Historically, dissolution of marriage required fault of one spouse, such as infidelity or abandonment.
-North Carolina is a “no-fault” state for divorce.
+However, North Carolina is a “no-fault” state for divorce.
 No-fault divorce means that a spouse does not have to prove the fault of any party to justify divorce.